-Since Halfords first started to sell electric bikes a few years back, the popularity of ebikes has soared.
-It’s nice to see this British institution keeping up with the times, and their range of in-house brand Carrera electric bikes offer something for all tastes.
+Since Halfords first started to sell electric bikes a few years back, the popularity of e-bikes has soared.
+It’s nice to see this British institution keeping up with the times, and their range of in-house brand Carrera electric bikes offers something for all tastes.

-I have ridden most of their ebikes and the Carrera Crossfire E has always been one of my favourites.
+I have ridden most of their e-bikes and the Carrera Crossfire E has always been one of my favourites.
 The last model was released back in 2018, and now Halfords have just released the 2020 model.
-The price is currently a competitive £1199, but aside from subtle differences like the frame, and internal cable routing, is the 2020 model much different from the outgoing 2018 model?
+The price is currently £1399, but aside from subtle differences like the frame, and internal cable routing, is the 2020 model much different from the outgoing 2018 model?

 Suntour Electric hub motor

 For those of you unfamiliar with torque sensing pedal assist, what it does, is measure the amount of force being applied to the pedals (as well as cadence).
 This gives a very smooth, intuitive pedal assist feel.
-Most cheaper electric bikes have a cadence based pedal assist system, which means you only have to turn the pedals in order to get assistance.
+Most cheaper electric bikes have a cadence-based pedal-assist system, which means you only have to turn the pedals to get assistance.

-The gearing remains unchanged for 2020, with the exception of very neat internal cable routing.
+The gearing remains unchanged for 2020, except for very neat internal cable routing.
 This model uses the same 8-speed 11-32 rear cassette with a reliable Shimano Acera derailleur and front trigger shifter, making for nice and reliable gear changes with decent indexing.

-Although on Hafords website, it states mechanical disc brakes, I can confirm this is a typo, and the Carrera Crossfire E actually has the same Tektro Hydraulic disc brakes as the 2018 model.
+Although on Halfords website, it states mechanical disc brakes, I can confirm this is a typo, and the Carrera Crossfire E has the same Tektro Hydraulic disc brakes as the 2018 model.
 The rear brake pipe is also internally routed, making for a very clean look.